 To help keep you kids safe, follow these measures:

-Make sure that your children sleep in fire-retardant sleepwear.Keep your hot water temperature no higher than 120°F (49ºC).Always carefully check the bathwater to make sure it is not too hot before you put your baby or child in; it should be under 100°F (38ºC).Your house should have approved smoke alarms on every level in a main hall and in every bedroom; check the batteries every month.Contact your local fire department to attend a fire safety course.Plan an escape route for your family; consult with your local fire department regarding safety apparatus for your home.Teach your kids to “stop, drop, and roll” if their clothing should ever catch fire.Teach your children to never play with matches, candles, or other sources of flame.Before your children start using playground equipment in the summer, make sure that it has not grown so hot in the sun that it could cause a burn.Keep hot foods and liquids away from the edge of counters or tables where small children could reach them.Gate off your cooking area so children cannot approach the stove.Be sure that your electrical outlets have child-proof plugs.
+Make sure that your children sleep in fire-retardant sleepwear.Keep your hot water temperature no higher than 120°F (49ºC).Always carefully check the bathwater to make sure it is not too hot before you put your baby or child in.Your house should have approved smoke alarms on every level in a main hall and in every bedroom; check the batteries every month.Contact your local fire department to attend a fire safety course.Plan an escape route for your family; consult with your local fire department regarding safety apparatus for your home.Teach your kids to “stop, drop, and roll” if their clothing should ever catch fire.Teach your children to never play with matches, candles, or other sources of flame.Before your children start using playground equipment in the summer, make sure that it has not grown so hot in the sun that it could cause a burn.Keep hot foods and liquids away from the edge of counters or tables where small children could reach them.Gate off your cooking area so children cannot approach the stove.Be sure that your electrical outlets have child-proof plugs.
 Make sure that toddlers do not chew on electrical cords.

 Foods such as hot dogs, hard candy, grapes, seeds, popcorn, and nuts—especially peanuts—are common culprits in choking deaths.
-Small toys (tiny rubber balls), too-small pacifiers, and bits of balloons are common choking hazards.
+Small toys (tiny rubber balls), too-small pacifiers, and bits of balloons are also common choking hazards.
 Children also are at-risk for becoming entangled in the ties on hoods, the strings that control window blinds, toys strung across cribs, and cords used to attach pacifiers to clothing.

 What can you do to keep your kids safe?

 Do not feed toddlers grapes, hot dogs, hard candy, popcorn, nuts, or raw vegetables.Make sure your children stay seated while eating.Always supervise your child while he or she is eating.Learn the Heimlich maneuver and CPR techniques appropriate for your children’s ages.Purchase a "choke tube" which is used to test the size of small toys, objects, or pieces of food before you let your baby or toddler use them.
 Objects that are small enough to go through the choke tube can also pass into a child’s airway and obstruct breathing.
-Choke tubes can be found in many children’s stores and on the internet.Never let your child chew on or mouth a balloon; never leave your child unsupervised with a balloon.Encourage your older children to use toys with small parts in a room that your younger children cannot access.Do not dress your children in clothing with drawstrings at the neck, or hoods that tie.Use a cord safety kit on all window blinds and curtains to prevent strangulation.
+Choke tubes can be found in many children’s stores and on the internet.Never let your child chew on or mouth a balloon or medical gloves.
+Never leave your child unsupervised with a balloon.Encourage your older children to use toys with small parts in a room that your younger children cannot access.Do not dress your children in clothing with drawstrings at the neck, or hoods that tie.Use a cord safety kit on all window blinds and curtains to prevent strangulation.

 To keep your kids safe: